geomagpy/magpy/README.md

         mp.tsplot([basevalues,adoptedbase], [['dx','dy','dz']], symbols=[['o','o','o'],['-','-','-']])

 The meta information is accessible within the data header.
-MagPy is desgined to be strongly related to underlying instruments, as defined by SensorID's and PierID's.
+MagPy is designed to be strongly related to underlying instruments, as defined by SensorID's and PierID's.
 BLV files are strongly instrument related as the baseline is always referring to a variometer and eventually also a scalar sensor.
 Another essential aspect is the pier at which DI measurements are performed.
 MagPy's BLV DataID therefore typically look like BLV_VariometerID_ScalarID_PierID.
 If any